 2. In light of our discussion in Session 5, what does it mean to "harden your heart?"
 What impact does this have upon Revelations and Adjustments?

 3. What does "the confidence we had at first" look like in your life?
 How is this affected by sin's deceitfulness?

-Applicatio 1: 1.
-Write ou t the story of your conversion so that you could tell it in one or two minutes. to bring someone who needs to be encouraged into your day.
-Journal the thoughts a ings about this tonight.
-Reflection "Lord, vou said that 'We have come to share in Christ if we hold firmly till the end the confidenc said that 'We have come to share in Christ if we hold firmly till the end the confidence rst.'
+1. Write out the story of your conversion so that you could tell it in one or two minutes.

+2. Ask God to bring someone who needs to be encouraged into your day.
+Journal the thoughts and ideas He brings about this tonight.

+"Lord, you said that 'We have come to share in Christ if we hold firmly till the end the confidence we had at first.'
 Help me hear your voice and respond."